College Options for Students Without a High School Credential

 Admission, Placement, and Enrollment into ABE, AHSD, and GED Courses

-Main Campus – Prospective ABE, GtCAHSD, and GED students must attend a structured orientation that consists of a series of workshops and placement testing.
+Main Campus – Prospective ABE, GtCAHSD, and GED students must attend a structured orientation that consists of a four-day workshop and placement testing.
 Workshops are held Mondays–Thursdays from 9 a.m.–noon or from 5:30–8:30 p.m.
 Students must make an appointment and must attend all workshops before registering for courses.
 For more information about workshops times, and locations, review the Workshop Schedule or call 919-536-7218, ext.
 3003.

 Chapel Hill – Placement testing is administered at 9 a.m. one Friday each month: August 22, September 12, October 10, and November 7.
 All testing takes place at the Orange County Skills Development Center, 503 W. Franklin Street, Chapel Hill.
 No appointment is needed; admission is on a first-come, first-served basis.
 For more information, call 919-536-7218, ext.
 3003.